martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Vision Deep Dive.md

  * Save
  * Start camera
  * Cycle through modes (Faces = face api, Emotion = emotion api, Tags = computer vision)

+## Computer Vision > Read text in images
+1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the `Read text in images` section

+2. Take a photo of the event lanyard or any printed text

+3. Upload and show text and json results

+## Computer Vision > Generate Thumbnails
+1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the `Generate a thumbnail` section

+2. Use some of the stock portal image

+3. Toggle smart cropping on and off

+4. Open Skype and Use Smart Thumbnails bot to resize `SmartCropping.jpg` to 400x100 and then 100x400 with smart cropping